 Lawyers Taking Action Against Marine Pollution And Oil Spills

-Though thankfully infrequent, if you live, work, own a business or govern in an area adjacent to commercial shipping traffic or oil and gas production, you never know when an oil or other spill can strike, instantly fouling our state and local waters and inflicting damage on public, private and natural resources.
+Though thankfully infrequent, if you live, work, own a business or govern in an area adjacent to commercial shipping traffic or oil and gas production, you never know when an oil or any other spill can strike, instantly fouling our state and local waters and inflicting damage on public, private and natural resources.
 The harm from a serious spill can last for many years and the images of oil covered birds and animals will never leave our memories.
-However, Federal, State and even local marine pollution laws not only provide for the recovery of many types of spill related damages, but also require that vessel operators possess evidence of significant financial resources to respond to such spills before they ever enter our precious waters.
+However, federal, state and even local marine pollution laws not only provide for the recovery of many types of spill related damages, but also require that vessel operators possess evidence of significant financial resources to respond to such spills before they ever enter our precious waters.

 Experience In Handling Marine Pollution Cases

-If you own a waterfront business, are involved in commercial fishing or aquaculture, are a state or municipality, a marina operator or are anyone who has suffered harm or has incurred damages as the result of an oil or other marine spill or discharge, you need experienced maritime counsel to determine if you can recover for damage to your business, your loss of earnings, your clean-up costs, for damage to your natural resources or otherwise.
-The shipping companies and the polluters have highly trained and skilled maritime counsel to protect them from spill related claims and you need to make sure you, your stock holders or your constituents, do too.
+If you own a waterfront business, are involved in commercial fishing or aquaculture, are a state or municipality, a marina operator or are anyone who has suffered harm or has incurred damages as the result of an oil or any other marine spill or discharge, you need experienced maritime counsel to determine if you can recover for damage to your business, your loss of earnings, your clean-up costs, for damage to your natural resources or otherwise.
+The shipping companies and the polluters have highly trained and skilled maritime counsel to protect them from spill-related claims, and you need to make sure you, your stock holders or your constituents, do too.

 Speak To Our Experienced Attorneys